Q3rkses/sdk-nrf/samples/bluetooth/channel_map_updates/README.rst

 Bluetooth: Channel Map Updates
 ##############################

-..
-   Table of contents removed for GitHub rendering

 The Channel Map Updates sample demonstrates an autonomous channel map update algorithm for Bluetooth® Low Energy connections using Quality of Service (QoS) events.
 The algorithm automatically evaluates channel performance and generates optimized channel maps to improve connection reliability.